Neural models

 A tensor of dimension (N, P) where N is the number of queries and P the number of documents

-Return type
+Return type:

 torch.Tensor

-XPM Configxpmir.neural.dual.DualVectorScorer(*, checkpoint)[source]
+XPM Configxpmir.neural.dual.DualVectorScorer(*, encoder, query_encoder)[source]

 A scorer based on dual vectorial representations